wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 - Link /data/SBCS-MSc-BioInf/data/reference_databases/uniref50 to your input directory
 - BLAST can produce in different formats, including HTML format, which may be more amenable for inspection.

 Do any of the gene predictions have significant similarity to known sequences?
 For a given gene prediction, do you think it is complete, or can you infer from the BLAST alignments that something may be wrong?
+The simplest thing to look for is if the length of your gene prediction is close to those of BLAST hits.
+If not, why is your gene prediction longer or shorter than BLAST hits?

 ---